bavc/qctools/README.md

 # contributing

 Please read our contributing guidelines in [this dedicated document](https://github.com/bavc/qctools/blob/master/CONTRIBUTING.md).
+QCTools is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md), and by participating in this project, you agree to abide by its terms.

 # license